paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ### Fire

 Fire an emitter in a way that fits into a fiber stream.
-Use lambda version if the emitter is likely to be changed by other code before it is to be used.
+Use lambda version if the emitter is likely to be changed.

 ``` c#
 Fiber.Start.Begin.WaitFor(seconds: 5.0f).Fire(FiveSecondWarningEmitter).Again;